lley154/account_balance_transfer_app/README.md

   "version": 1
 }
 ```
+Note: If your network is restarted, you will need to remove the wallet directory (and regsiter and enroll again) because the public/private keys will no longer match the issuing CA on your network.

 ## Part 3: Viewing World State Data in CouchDB

 We can port forward from our local machine to the virutal machine and then access the CouchDB UI using port 5984.